 Now you finally move to connect the audio and video receiver while you clean all that drywall dust and insulation from your eyes.

-Calibrating the speakers is a mundane step but a crucial step that is fairly common to forget.
+Calibrating the speakers is a mundane step but a crucial step that is relatively common to forget.

-Most receivers nowadays allow you to go to the calibration settings by simply going to the main menu.
+Most receivers nowadays allow you to go to the calibration settings by merely going to the main menu.

-While in the main menu you should be able to find and auto-setup audio system option that should allow you to simply follow a few short steps to fully calibrate your audio system based on the layout of the room and the distance between all the speakers and the listener.
+While in the main menu, you should find and auto-setup audio system option that should allow you to follow a few short steps to fully calibrate your sound system based on the layout of the room and the distance between all the speakers and the listener.

 The automated system will request you to connect to the audio receiver the microphone with its long cord.